-The Aberdeen Area, Edgewood Area and Bayside Child Development Centers offer a variety of care options for children 6 weeks to 5 years of age.
+The Aberdeen Area (AA), Edgewood Area (EA), and Bayside (BA) Child Development Centers (CDC) offer a variety of care options for children 6 weeks to 5 years of age.
 Our centers are accredited by the National Association for the Education of Young Children (NAEYC) and certified by the Department of Defense (DoD).
 Our staff are trained in early childhood education and committed to providing you and your family a wonderful experience while here at APG.
-In addition to the goals of CYS each facility works to create a safe, nurturing environment offering quality child care.
+In addition to the goals of CYS, each facility works to create a safe, nurturing environment offering quality child care.

 The AA CDC is located in Building 2485 and the phone numbers are 410-278-5748/3487.

-The Bayside CDC is located in Building 2521 and the phone number is 410-278-4683.
+The BA CDC is located in Building 2521 and the phone number is 410-278-4683.

 The EA CDC is located in Building E1901 and the phone numbers are 410-436-2077/2692.

-The hours of operation for all three centers are 0600-1800 hours, Monday through Friday and are closed on all Federal Holidays, Garrison Commander-approved closings and two CYS Mandatory Training Days each year.
+The hours of operation for all three centers are 0600-1800 hours, Monday through Friday and are closed on Federal Holidays, Garrison Commander-approved closings and CYS Training Days.